h1zik/TUBESEAI/README.md

 ```
 cd PATH/to/your/directory
 ```
-**4. If you use terminal inside Visual Studio Code just open the project folder** ,type and enter:
+**4. If you use terminal inside Visual Studio Code just open the project folder**, type and enter:
 ```
 docker-compose build
 ```
-**5. Just wait for the docker to build the project** .After finished, type and enter:
+**5. Just wait for the docker to build the project**.
+After finished, type and enter:
 ```
 docker-compose up
 ```